jneubert/drupal7/README.rst

 Drupal 7 - Content Management Framework
 =======================================

-Adapted for the SWIB13 `Linked Data Publication with Drupal`_ workshop
+Adapted for the SWIB13 `Linked Data Publication with Drupal`_ workshop.
+*For the participants: Please follow the instructions on* Installation_

 `Drupal`_ is an open source content management platform licensed under the GPL.
 Equipped with a powerful blend of features, Drupal can support